CASE STUDY – IMPROVING PATIENT FLOW EFFICIENCY AND PATIENT COMMUNICATION

 We no longer use the EMR for routine communications.
 We use OhMD.– Dr. Stephen Miller, Cardiologist

 In search of a tool to make patient and clinical communication as easy as possible, Miller tried OhMD.
 There was some initial pushback from the IT department, but once Miller started sharing OhMD with other doctors, he says, “It just started taking off.
 The interface is so intuitive, you can’t do it incorrectly.”

-Miller saw immediate gains in efficiency.
+Miller saw immediate gains in patient flow efficiency.
 Before implementing OhMD, he would often have a dozen or more daily messages he needed to respond to through the hospital’s EMR system.
 “There’s a fairly big time delay when you’re messaging back and forth through the EMR,” he says.
 Resolving even fairly simple questions often took a day or two.
 OhMD virtually eliminated those delays, and quickly became the standard for communication between Miller and his colleagues.
 “We no longer use our EMR for routine communication,” he says.
 “We use OhMD.”

 All Miller’s staff now have their own OhMD account, and productivity is way up.
 “When you have one place to check every message, it’s a much more efficient system.”

 And being able to communicate freely, quickly, has huge implications for quality of patient care.

 “The freedom of information between providers has been much better than I anticipated,” Miller says.
 When he refers patients for a hospital procedure, he may or may not get a followup fax a few days later.
 But he almost always gets a message via OhMD much sooner, filling him in about what’s happened so he’s ready the next time he sees the patient.